West Virginia man arrested after burglary in clown mask - NewsBreak

 West Virginia man arrested after burglary in clown mask

-HINTON, WV ( WVNS ) – A man from Hinton was arrested by Summers County Deputies earlier today after a burglary while wearing a clown mask.2022 Trick-or-Treat times in the Tri-State
+HINTON, WV ( WVNS ) – A man from Hinton was arrested by Summers County Deputies earlier today after a burglary while wearing a clown mask.Close

 On Wednesday, October 12, 2022 around 5:00 A.M., Chief Deputy T.S.
 Adkins received a call to respond to a burglary in progress, by a person wearing a clown mask.
 The burglary was in the area of Hinton.